 - Drive-thru structures and components shall be incorporated into the overall design of the building. - Stand-alone drive-thrus and drive-thru canopies shall be prohibited. - Window service and menu boards cannot face a public street and shall be screened from view of all public streets. - Raised islands, decorative paving treatments, and soft landscaping or other forms of barriers to separate stacking lanes from main parking areas and driveways are required where possible. - Only single-lane drive-thrus shall be permitted.
-Double drive-thru lanes (side-by-side) are prohibited. - Drive-thru staking and queuing lanes shall not wrap around the building on more than two (2) sides. - All food and beverage service drive-thrus shall provide no less than twelve (12) vehicle queuing spaces per drive-thru, six (6) of which shall be located before the ordering station if separate from the pick up window.
+Double drive-thru lanes (side-by-side) are prohibited, except for financial institutions which may utilize a second lane for an automated teller machine. - Drive-thru staking and queuing lanes shall not wrap around the building on more than two (2) sides. - All food and beverage service drive-thrus shall provide no less than twelve (12) vehicle queuing spaces per drive-thru, six (6) of which shall be located before the ordering station if separate from the pick up window.
 All other drive-thru facilities shall have no less than five (5) vehicle queuing spaces.
 Queuing spaces shall be no less than twelve feet (12') in width and twenty feet (20') in depth. - Queuing spaces shall not be located in a manner that will block any designated parking space.